ldcas-uc3m/SSDD-Labs/README.md

 Bachelor's Degree in Computer Science and Engineering, grp.
 81
 Universidad Carlos III de Madrid

+## Labs summary

+### Lab 1: Introduction to C
+Command line arguments, dynamic arrays (also of strings), libraries and linked lists.

+### Lab 2: Concurrency
+Threads, syncronization with mutex and conditional variables, producer-consumer problem and readers-writers problem.
+Both in C and Python.

 ## Execution
 To compile the labs, use Make.
 E.g:
 ```bash